My dog is vomiting or has diarrhoea: what to do, when to call the vet

 - Call the vet or the emergency clinic immediately

-- Say what may have been swallowed and since when
+- Say what he might have swallowed and how long ago

 - Give nothing to drink or eat while you wait

-- Get there without delay, letting the clinic know you are coming
+- Travel without delay, letting the clinic know you're on your way

 The assistant never replaces a vet.
 When in doubt, call.